MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/s/scroll.md

 **Examples**
 Move through the folder until you see the file you want.
-Move the the wheel button on the Microsoft Arc Touch Mouse to scroll up and down in a document.
+Move the wheel button on the Microsoft Arc Touch Mouse to scroll up and down in a document.